Joe Pesci: Acting

 In 1979, Pesci received a phone call from Martin Scorsese and Robert De Niro, who were impressed with his performance in The Death Collector and asked him to co-star in Scorsese's Raging Bull as Joey LaMotta.
-During the course of filming Pesci broke one of his ribs during a fight scene with De Niro.
+During the course of filming, Pesci broke one of his ribs during a fight scene with De Niro.
+For his role in the film, he was nominated for an Academy Award for Best Supporting Actor and won Most Promising Newcomer at the 1981 British Academy Film Awards.

-Pesci won the BAFTA Film Award for Newcomer to Leading Film Roles in 1981 and was nominated for an Academy Award for Best Supporting Actor.
-Over the next few years, Pesci appeared in several smaller films, including Dear Mr. Wonderful (1982), Eureka (1983) and Easy Money (1983).
+In 1982, according to a conversation intercepted by the FBI between actor James Caan and mobster Anthony Fiato, Caan requested that Fiato beat up Pesci for failing to pay an $8,000 hotel bill.

-In 1984, he was cast in Once Upon a Time in America, again appearing alongside De Niro.
-The following year he starred as private detective Rocky Nelson in the short-lived television comedy series Half Nelson.
+In 1984, Pesci was cast in Once Upon a Time in America, again appearing alongside De Niro.
+The following year, Pesci starred as private detective Rocky Nelson in the short-lived television comedy series Half Nelson.

 In 1988, Pesci appeared in the Michael Jackson musical anthology film Moonwalker, in the film's sixth and longest segment, "Smooth Criminal".
-He played the antagonist, crime boss Frankie "Mr. Big" LiDeo (an anagram for one of the film's producers and longtime Jackson manager Frank DiLeo, with whom Pesci later acted in Goodfellas).
+He played the antagonist, crime boss Frankie "Mr. Big" LiDeo (an analogue for one of the film's producers and longtime Jackson manager Frank DiLeo, with whom Pesci later acted in Goodfellas).

-He appeared as Leo Getz, a comedic sidekick and best friend to protagonist detectives Martin Riggs (Mel Gibson) and Roger Murtaugh (Danny Glover) in the Lethal Weapon sequels, released in 1989, 1992 and 1998.
+Pesci appeared as Leo Getz, a comedic sidekick and best friend to protagonist detectives Martin Riggs (Mel Gibson) and Roger Murtaugh (Danny Glover) in the Lethal Weapon sequels, released in 1989, 1992, and 1998.

-In 1990, he reunited with Scorsese and De Niro for Goodfellas, in which he played mobster Tommy DeVito, based on real-life mobster Thomas DeSimone.
+In 1990, Pesci reunited with Scorsese and De Niro for Goodfellas, where he played mobster Tommy DeVito, based on real-life mobster Thomas DeSimone.
 Tommy DeVito was also the name of Pesci's old acquaintance from Belleville, New Jersey, and a member of The Four Seasons, but contrary to popular belief, the naming is coincidental.
 Pesci's old friend Frank Vincent also appears in the film.
 Pesci's character kills Vincent's character in a rage in one of the best-remembered scenes in the film after the Vincent character contemptuously tells him to "go home and get your fucking shine box".
 According to Pesci, improvisation and ad-libbing came out of rehearsals, where Scorsese let the actors do whatever they wanted.
 He made transcripts of these sessions, took the lines the actors came up with that he liked best, and put them into a revised script that the cast worked from during principal photography.